chenwilliam77/ChenPhelan2022RED/README.md

 * MATLAB scripts in top-level of directory: produce results for paper's main body

-* `eqm_functions/`: functions used to compute equilibrium and welfare for the baseline model and the extension to CES production
+* `eqm_functions/`: functions used to compute equilibrium and welfare

 * `parameters_specs/`: scripts that initialize economic and numerical parameters.
 The code assumes that the default interpreter for plot text is LaTeX,